Choosing the right roofer

 Choose someone who inspects the area thoroughly

 Make sure each roofing specialist who comes to quote actually examines the site of the job.
 If you have a leak on the roof, you’re not going to be able to see it from the ground!
-So each tradesman should be up the roof working out exactly what the problem is.
-If a tradesman gives you a quote from the ground, I’d be wary.
+So each tradesperson should be up the roof working out exactly what the problem is.
+If a tradesperson gives you a quote from the ground, I’d be wary.

 If you can see photos and ask detailed questions about them, you’re much less likely to be caught out by someone pretending something is a bigger (and more expensive) job than it actually is.

-Every tradesman should provide you with a clear and detailed written quote which gives a breakdown of all possible costs.
+Every tradesperson should provide you with a clear and detailed written quote which gives a breakdown of all possible costs.
 These could include:

 - Labour - including the hire of any sub-contractors